aucloud/terraform-vcd-vm-deploy/README.md

 Users should aim to conduct the majority of dev via github actions workflows, rather than local development.
 ### object storage
-In order to use s3 (aucloud StaaS) for the backend, credentials referenced by environmental variables:
+In order to use object storage (aucloud StaaS) for the backend, credentials referenced by environmental variables:
 Please note this is using aucloud StaaS.

 - `AWS_ACCESS_KEY_ID`